cnvogelg/captvolt-vcv/README.md

 The ADSR values are converted to the discrete (0-15 range) values in the SID registers.
 The full unipolar range 0-10V of a CV is mapped.

+#### Voice 3 Oscillator and Envelope Output

+Voice 3 of the SID offers a special feature: `Osc` outputs the current oscillator signal as a bipolar CV. `Env` outputs the envelope as a unipolar CV.
+Both outputs are actual 8 bit register reads of the chip and therefore quantized signals.
+By disabling voice 3 (see `3Off`) you could use voice 3 as a modulation source for your patch.

 ### Filter Section